Mplumacher1/Customer-Behavior-Analysis/README.md

 40	|213|occasional|
 40	|297	|rare|

+Generally, as age increases, the number of purchases tends to decrease, which is expected as people might have more financial responsibilities or different spending priorities as they get older.
+Younger age groups (25-30) tend to have a higher proportion of frequent purchasers compared to older age groups (31-40).
+This could indicate different lifestyle patterns and spending habits among age groups.

 - Is there a pattern in purchase behavior based on customer region or income level?
 ```sql
 SELECT region,